csound/csound/mingw64-linux/README.md

 Currently not all dependencies have been worked through for building.
 See the build-deps.sh script and see where "exit" is put in.
 Anything after exit has not yet been updated for building.

+* wiiuse - I tried v0.12 binary release of wiiuse from sf.net/projects/wiiuse,
+but found it was compiled for win32 and not w64.
+Not including as of now.